theimpulson/theimpulson.github.io/_tabs/about.md

 order: 4
 ---

 Hi!
 I am Aayush.
 I am a free and open source software developer, mostly focused in the domain of Android development.
 I am an active speaker at conferences and meetups as well.
-When not working, you can find me either playing games on my Steam Deck or learning languages.
+When not working, you can find me either playing games on my Steam Deck or studying for my bachelors.

 You can find my work/speaker/community-related things below.
 If something needs to be added/outdated, or you have any questions, please feel free to contact me.